gabigor1/sei-group-project-3/README.md

 ## Wins

 Making the NewsFeeds was a big win for me, I managed to retrieve the data from the backend to render it correctly in the profile page.
-Styling the app and made it similar to the wireframe we draw is one of my biggest wins in this project.
+Styling the app and made it similar to the wireframe we drew is one of my biggest wins in this project.

 ## Challenges